Cryptozoology

 Age 31: After a match every Thursday night, the women’s soccer team I’ve joined gathers at an English pub to swallow beer, grub fries, and sing songs.
 I get engaged to the doe-eyed man, his addiction to pornography a problem I can solve.

 Age 32: I have an affair with my fiance’s best friend, who is married to my friend.
-I’m a friend fucking a friend.
-One night, I’m startled from sleep by an ominous hiss: rot will soon reach the core.
+I’m a friend fucking a friend, fucking over friends.
+One night, I’m startled from sleep by an nasty hiss: rot will soon reach the core.
 Two weeks later, I board a plane and fly home, slamming the door on a city that allowed me a decade of growth.

 Age 33: Back in Maine, after a spiritually and financially impoverished winter, I meet a woman who smells like toasted coconut.
 She’s mastered the charcoal grill and howls with approval when I snarl, ripping fat from perfectly seasoned ribs.
-We play card games until sunrise, sleep in a backyard tiki, float the river in a dinghy.
+We play card games until sunrise, sleep in her backyard tiki, float the river in a dinghy.
 I leave her late-summer, heartbroken.
-I’m disappointingly straight.
+I’m devastatingly straight.

 Age 34: AffairMan flies across the country with a novella of reasons why we should give our relationship a go.
 Nine months later, we have a daughter.
 Infancy drains me, so I ask my stylist to give me a haircut that will make me look like David Bowie.
 My long hair falls to the ground.

-Age 35: My heart bursts with love for my daughter but the sleepless tedium of new momhood has whittled me into a nub.
+Age 35: My heart bursts with love for my daughter but the sleepless tedium of new momhood has whittled me down to a nub.
 I discover most new moms feel the same way, except the religious ones, who are lying, and the rich ones, who aren’t.

-Age 37: A good friend, a gay Mi’kmaq man and lover of sushi, holds a fat piece of unagi between chopsticks and announces it’s time for me to journey.
+Age 37: A Mi’kmaq man who loves men and sushi holds a fat piece of unagi between chopsticks and announces it’s time for me to journey.
 He offers to guide me, but I decline, fretting appropriation.
 He laughs at how white I’m being.
-I befriend Black Water Snake, but write about her carefully, since whiteness has pillaged the language I’d like to use.
+I befriend Black Water Snake, but write about her carefully.

-38: On most days, I’m irritated with my husband and argue relentlessly for equity in domestic duties.
+38: On most days, I’m irritated with my husband and argue relentlessly for day-to-day domestic equity.
 A couple’s counselor advises us that it’s never good to keep count.
 I ignore her advice and tally my husband into submission.
 Good sex keeps our marriage afloat.
-He’s a musician, I tell my girlfriends, so he can do ten different things at once.
-Their reaction tells me who is having regular orgasms, and who is not.
+He’s a seasoned musician, I tell my girlfriends, so he can do many things at once.

 39. I hang art and dig flower beds.
-Organize my closet, scrub floors, cook from scratch, wash and dry endless dishes.
-The unparalleled sweetness of co-sleeping with my daughter is an easy gratitude in a world that can feel predatory and cruel.
-My husband and I discuss the prospect of opening our marriage.
+Organize my closet, scrub floors, cook from scratch, wash and dry endless dishes - small antidotes to our country’s increasing appetite for cannibalizing one other online.
+My husband and I discuss opening our marriage.
 Instead, with his help, I found a nonprofit.
+With tiny acupuncture needles, I try to poke holes in an epidemic of pain.

-40. I eat magic mushrooms on my birthday and have repeating panic attacks in a bar relentlessly strung with Edison bulbs.
-The next morning, after a shower, I examine my body and hate nothing.
+40. I eat magic mushrooms on my birthday and have repeating panic attacks in a bar strung with too many Edison bulbs.
+The next morning, after a shower, I examine my body and dislike nothing.
 I do a celebratory dance.
-Within seconds my daughter joins me, celebrating what she doesn’t understand, her crystalline laughter refracting through my bedroom.
+Within seconds my daughter joins me, celebrating what she doesn’t understand.

-41. Chaos erupts in our leaderless country when a pandemic is allowed in with little fight, slaughtering groups of people already shouldering our sins.
-Overnight, my role changes from devoted professional to stay-at-home mom.
-My husband, busier than ever, scurries away to his office after breakfast, a bunker of normalcy.
+41. Chaos erupts in our leaderless country when a pandemic is allowed in with little fight.
+Overnight, my role changes from full-time professional to stay-at-home mom.
+We watch doctors weep on television, people attempting goodbyes, tearful faces on screens, palms against glass.
+My husband, an employee of a business that booms due to circumstances, scurries away to his office after breakfast - a bunker of normalcy.
 Spring is long, dull as dishwater, my normal coping skills whisked downstream by a steady current of stress.
-Like legions of other parents, once my kid’s eyes shut for the night, I pour a stiff drink to catch a wave of dopamine.

 42. A line from Samuel Beckett makes its way to the front of my face, glowing from the page: Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.
 I crack books instead of beer, force myself to read the same sentence over and over, words leapfrogging until they settle.
-Readitating, I call it.
-It helps.
-I polish off a large stack.
+I read until I feel alive again.

 43. Back to work I go.
 Back to school she goes.
 Miraculously, we’re still married.
 It takes a year to heal.